-Spending a lot of time at home?
-Spruce things up by shopping these Cyber Weekend home sales
+Spruce up your home by shopping these Black Friday and Cyber Monday furniture and bedding sales

 Brooklinen

-DTC bedding brand Brooklinen’s sale continues through December 1 with 20% off all items.
-Upgrade your linens by splurging on their four-piece, 480-thread count Luxe Hardcore Sheet Bundle, starting at $192 (down from $240).
+DTC bedding brand Brooklinen’s sale continues through November 28 with 20% off all items using promo code BLACKFRIDAY.
+Upgrade your linens by splurging on their four-piece, 480-thread count Luxe Hardcore Sheet Bundle, starting at $192 with the sale (down from $240).
 Or cradle yourself in cotton-cashmere with the Heathered Cashmere Duvet Cover, a limited edition, pillowy soft treat on sale for $223.
+If you’re set with bedding, the company’s Classic Bath Sheet Bundle is priced at $94.40, down from $118.

 Buffy

 Sometimes you just want to curl up in a ball and forget the world.
 What better way to do it than under a marshmallow-y plump comforter from Buffy?
 Users compare this deliciously soft comforter to whipped cream and marshmallows—so we’re pretty sure you’ll have sweet dreams.
-Get 20% off with code COMFYTIDINGS
+This year, 20% off sitewide off with code DREAMDEAL.
+Beyond comforters, check out Buffy’s Puffer Blanket, $79.20 with discount, or the Wiggle Pillow, $55.20 with discount.

 Parachute